The key things you need to know are:

 Landlords or property managers need to regularly check for any signs of Meth during and between tenancies.
 We have tighter conditions surrounding this, refer to the comprehensive meth booklet here for warning signs of meth and our landlord obligations.

-If you’d like to know more, get in touch on 0800 100 200 or pop into a local AMI store.
+If you’d like to know more, get in touch on 0800 100 200.
 Or if you’re insured with another brand in the IAG family then please speak to your insurer or broker directly.